minseok127/atomsnap/README.md

 ### 1. Control Block Layout (64-bit)

 The core atomic variable is a 64-bit control block that packs both the reference count and the version handle.
-This ensures that reading the pointer and incrementing the reference count happens in a single atomic instruction.
+This ensures that reading the pointer and incrementing the reference count happen in a single atomic instruction.

 ```
 +----------------+---------------------------------------+